 Online retail is dominating the market in the 2020s and everyone's competing for ways to up their virtual presence.
-SEO is arguably the most important asset when it comes to getting established online, but you shouldn’t worry if you haven’t heard of it, as reading this article is already a step in the right direction.
+As a search marketing firm we know SEO is the most important asset when it comes to getting established online.
+However, you shouldn’t worry if you haven’t heard of it, as reading this article is already a step in the right direction.

 Here we offer up four helpful tips on boosting your SEO and getting your products or services in front of your target audience’s eyes.
 Even if you’re familiar with the concept, there’s a good chance that you too will find these tips useful.